ghpalmer/100-days-of-code/log.md

 **Today's Progress**: HTML Intermediate Section, Intro CSS

 **Thoughts:** I gotta work on making sure I don't just do my coding but also log what I do.
 Besides that tho I feel like I made a lot of solid revisions to the CV project and actually made it a proper one.

+### Day 6: July 12, 2020

+**Today's Progress**: Internal and External CSS

+**Thoughts:** I haven't done any FreeCodeCamp lessons in a while which sucks.
+I need to get back into doing both the course and FCC each day to help maximize my learning.